 Dietary sources of ALA, DHA, and EPA

-The modern American diet is typically low in Omega-3 and high in Omega-6 fatty acids (another form of polyunsaturated fatty acid).
-Too much Omega-6 causes inflammation, but interestingly enough, too much Omega-3 can also be bad; it’s all about keeping the ratio of Omega-3 to Omega-6 in check.
+The modern American diet is typically low in Omega-3 and high in Omega-6 fatty acids, another form of polyunsaturated fatty acid found in some vegetable oils (like corn, soybean, and cottonseed oils), nuts and seeds.
+Too much Omega-6 causes inflammation; therefore, avoiding processed foods that contain them is important.
+Interestingly, too much Omega-3 can also be bad; it’s all about keeping the ratio of Omega-3 to Omega-6 in check.

 A well-balanced diet with natural sources of ALA, DHA, and EPA is fundamental to maintaining a healthy ratio that prevents inflammation and promotes long-term health.